ocapn/ocapn/draft-specifications/CapTP Specification.md

 The specifics of constructing the `desc:handoff-receive` message are specified in the [desc:handoff-receive](#desc-handoff-receive) section.
 Once constructed, you MUST send the `desc:handoff-receive` to the Exporter's [`withdraw-gift` method](#withdraw-gift-method).
-The promise created by sending the message SHOULD resolve to the deposited gift, provided no error has occured during the handoff process.
+The promise created by sending the message SHOULD fulfill to the deposited gift, provided no error has occured during the handoff process.

 ## Handoffs from the Exporter's perspective